Job 37

 Verse 10's "by the breath of God ice is given" (מִנִּשְׁמַת אֵל יִתֶּן קָרַח) uses נִשְׁמָה ("breath") — the same word as the "breath of life" in Genesis 2:7.
 The breath that gives human life also gives ice its hardness.
 God's creative power is expressed at both ends of the spectrum of being — from the first human breath to winter's frozen waters.

-Verse 13's three purposes of weather — אִם לְשֵׁבֶט אִם לְאַרְצוֹ אִם לְחֶסֶד — "whether for correction, or for his land, or for love/loyalty" — is a remarkable theological summary.
+Verse 13's three purposes of weather — אִם לְשֵׁבֶט אִם לְאַרְצוֹ אִם לְחֶסֶד — "whether for correction, or for his land, or for love/loyalty" — is a concise theological summary.
 The same meteorological event can serve judgment (שֵׁבֶט — "a rod of correction"), agricultural provision, or covenant love (חֶסֶד).
 Context determines meaning.
 This is Elihu's most nuanced statement about divine governance: God's acts are not uni-dimensional.
 The same rain that floods can also water crops; the same drought that judges can also purify.
 But Elihu then refuses to apply this very nuance to Job's situation — insisting that Job's suffering serves only correction.

 The Unanswerable Questions (vv.
 14–24)